-Persons requesting U.S. Citizenship and Immigration Services (USCIS) form I-20 in order to obtain an F-1 visa or DS-2019 to obtain a J-1 visa additional information should contact the Center for International Programs, Troy, Alabama, 36082, USA, telephone number: 1 (334) 670-3736, email: intlprog@troy.edu, or visit www.troy.edu/ internationalprograms.
+Persons requesting U.S. Citizenship and Immigration Services (USCIS) form I-20 in order to obtain an F-1 visa or DS-2019 to obtain a J-1 visa who require additional information should contact the Center for International Programs, Troy, Alabama, 36082, USA, telephone number: 1 (334) 670-3736, email: intl-prog@troy.edu, or visit www.troy.edu/internationalprograms.

-- B. International Student Submission Requirements Students must submit the following official documents: - 1.
-Completed Application for Admission. - 2.
-Application fee. - 3.
-All official transcripts and preferably an American Associate of Collegiate Registrars and Admissions Officers (AACRAO)) or a World Education Services evaluation of the transcript if the institution is not an accredited United States institution.
+International Student Submission Requirements

+Students must submit the following official documents:

+- 1. Completed Application for Admission.

+- 2. Application fee.

+- 3. All official transcripts and preferably an American Association of Collegiate Registrars and Admission Officers (AACRAO) or Educational Credential Evaluators, Inc (ECE) evaluation of the transcript if the institution is not an accredited United States institution.
 Prospective students must submit an institutionally transcribed transcript in English.
 Applicants who cannot obtain an institutionally translated transcript may obtain a translation utilizing the services of an approved credential evaluating service.